amirmafzali/Neural_network-and-deep-learning_course/README.md

 6- Implementation of hybrid CNN-LSTM model for Air‑pollution prediction on Beijing pollution dataset (scaled)

 7- Implementation of hybrid CNN-LSTM model for Air‑pollution prediction on Beijing pollution dataset (non scaled)

+8- Implementation of Semantic segmentation by new transformer model called "BEiT" on scene_parse_150 dataset

+9- Implementation of image classification by new transformer model called "BEiT" on CIFAR-10 dataset